 Sara was amazed to hear from her maid that she was beaten up for some minor infraction.
 When she advised her to report him to the police, she said, “Madam, what is the use of a man who doesn’t beat his wife once in a while?”
-Sara came from a mild, and very compassionate family where even a raised voice was rare and a click of the tongue from her father would mortify her to tears.
+Sara came from a mild and very compassionate family where even a raised voice was rare and a click of the tongue from her father would mortify her to tears.
 Incapable of understanding this strange reaction to violence, she now works at an NGO that changes the mindset in women on what is acceptable behaviour.

 It is of utmost importance that one agrees upon standards of values and norms in living together with a group of people.
 This is particularly important in intimate relationships.
 It can be said with no doubt that the only indubitable standards are those of love, trust, honesty, integrity and communication.
 Otherwise toxic relationship problems would persist.